The Battle over Ethnic Studies

 Get a feel for the controversy

-A semester of Ethnic Studies involves many hours of discussion and interaction, involving individual students and faculty members.
-The curriculum guides the discussion.
+A semester course in Ethnic Studies involves many hours of discussion and interaction among students and faculty members, guided by the curriculum.
 The table below quotes from two organizations that have deep differences in perspective about the purpose of the course.
 These are not the only perspectives — just two that have attracted notable attention.

 In their words: Quotes from two contrasting views about how ethnic studies should be taught